threat-defuser/extract-articles/README.md

 Usage: collect-urls.py [OPTIONS]

 Options:
   --sites TEXT              The YML file describing the sites.
-This file is only read.
+This file is
+                            only read.
   --out-file TEXT           The generated output CSV file.
+  --pages-per-site INTEGER  Sample only so many pages per site for testing
+                            purposes [default: collect all pages].
   --help                    Show this message and exit.
 ```

 Example: